 Referral Fees

-All Amazon sellers (on Individual and Professional accounts alike) pay a referral fee for every item that sells on the marketplace.
-The two things that determine your referral fee are your: product category and selling price.
+All Amazon sellers (on Individual and Professional accounts alike) pay a referral fee for every item you sell on the marketplace.
+The two things that determine your referral fee are your product category and selling price.

 Referral fees are calculated as a percentage of your product’s selling price.
-Most sellers pay an 8%–15% referral fee.
+Most sellers pay an 8% to 15% referral fee.
 But these fees can go all the way up to 45%, depending on which categories your products fall under.
+The category with the most expensive referral fee is Amazon device accessories, while the cheapest include appliances, personal care products, and some electronics.

 You can determine exactly what referral fees you’ll pay on the products you sell by checking Amazon’s Seller Fee Schedule, which lists referral fees for specific Amazon categories.